TERMS AND CONDITIONS OF SALE

 5.6 Health and other third world issues

 Customers are reminded that when travelling to Africa they should not necessarily expect the same standards of hygiene, security or service that you would in more advanced regions.
 One of our biggest problem areas is customers not taking adequate health precautions whilst travelling.
-GTS takes no responsibility for incidents of food-poisoning or other illnesses, even where the contamination can be proved to be from a source booked through the company.
+Gondwana Tours & Safaris takes no responsibility for incidents of food-poisoning or other illnesses, even where the contamination can be proved to be from a source booked through the company.
 The customer must take full responsibility for their health at all times, even if this means inspecting the kitchens themselves.

 5.7 Conditions of suppliers

 Many of the services which make up your trip are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions.
-Some of these terms and conditions may limit or exclude the supplier's liability to you, usually in accordance with applicable international conventions.
-Copies of the relevant parts of these terms and conditions are available the supplier concerned.
+Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions.
+Copies of the relevant parts of these terms and conditions are available from the supplier concerned.